WeAllCount (PIT)

 • Partnering with 6 Youth Homeless Service Providers to conduct the Youth Count across San Diego

-• Partnering with the San Diego County Sheriff’s department to collect data on those incarcerated the night of the count and were experiencing homelessness
+• Partnering with the San Diego County Sheriff’s Department to collect data on those incarcerated the night of the count and were experiencing homelessness

 • Leveraging volunteer support from 18 city jurisdictions within San Diego County